Research Output per year

 External Examiner at Glasgow University for MSc in Psychological Science

 I frequently peer review manuscripts (and books) for the journals Personality and Individual Differences and Laterality.
+I am currently a Consulting Editor for Laterality.

 I review on an Ad Hoc basis for journals including British Journal of Psychology; Brain and Cognition; Animal Behaviour and Journal of Experimental Social Psychology.